OpenRIAServices/OpenRiaServices/src/OpenRiaServices.Server.EntityFrameworkCore/Framework/README.md

 [EnableClientAccess]
 public class MyDomainService : DbDomainService<MyDbContext>
 {
+    // Not required: But it is generally a good idea to allow dependency injection of DbContext public MyDomainService(MyDbContext dbContext)
+        : base(context)
+    { }

     /* Example of CUD methods */
     public void InsertMyEntity(MyEntity entity)
         => DbContext.Entry(entity).State = EntityState.Added; // Or  DbContext.Add, but it might add related entities differently